I love the creative aspects of journaling.

 Now that you have all of your supplies and materials, you can create your pages.
 There are many ways to go about this, and you will probably use every possible combination to craft unique pages while making your journal.

-Keep in mind your primary reason for journaling when designing your pages to keep room for sketches, diary entries, poems, and anything else you need.
+Keep in mind your primary reason for journaling when designing your pages to keep room for sketches, diary entries, poems, or the things you need.

 4. Make Your Cover

-Now that you have your pages ready, you need to make your co ers.
-Although you can use regular paper as a cover, you should use cardboard if you want a studier journal.
-You can use something like plyboard for an even harder journal cover, but that will be harder to bind into a book.
+Now that you have your pages ready, you need to make your covers.
+Although you can use regular paper as a cover, cardboard provides a sturdier journal.
+You can use something like plywood for an even harder journal cover, but that will be harder to bind into a book.

 Grab your cardboard and cut it into the correct size.
 Consider the front, back, and middle when cutting your cardboard.
-You will want a big enough piece to fold into all three components.
+Your piece should be big enough to properly fold into all three components.

-Next, cover your cardboard with linen or ca vas.
-Tightly covering the cardboard and stapling it is a quick and easy way to ensure it stays stable, but you can also sew it or try gluing the edge.
+Next, cover your cardboard with linen or canvas.
+Tightly covering the cardboard and stapling it is a quick and easy way to ensure it stays stable, but you can also sew it or try gluing the edges.

 5. Bind your Journal